 Despite being one of the world’s deadliest places for motorcyclists, riding a motorbike in Bali remains commonplace for many foreigners on the island, even for young and inexperienced backpackers who never drive motorcycles back home.
 A motorbike can be rented for between Rp 50,000 (3 euros) and Rp 100,000 per day with owners of rentals rarely asking for a driver’s licenses from foreigners.

 To control the increasing number of traffic accidents, local police has been continuously conducting raids targeting locals and tourists on motorbikes.

-Martin Poledna is the second Czech national to die on the Indonesian holiday destination this summer.
-Last month, 33-year-old Czech tourist Eliska Frank died on the island after her stomach ruptured, causing serious internal bleeding.
+Martin Poledna is the second Czech tourist to die on the Indonesian holiday destination of Bali this summer.
+Last month, 33-year-old Czech national Eliska Frank died on the island after her stomach ruptured, causing serious internal bleeding.
 She died days after her husband travelled to Bali from Prague and pleaded online for help finding a blood match.